1. Types of Citrus Bioflavonoids

 To minimize the risk of interactions, it is recommended to:

-- Consult with a healthcare provider before increasing the intake of Citrus bioflavonoids, especially for individuals on medications.
+- Consult with a healthcare provider before increasing the intake of citrus bioflavonoids, especially for individuals on medications.

-- Maintain a balanced diet that includes a variety of fruits and vegetables, rather than relying solely on Citrus bioflavonoids.
+- Maintain a balanced diet that includes a variety of fruits and vegetables, rather than relying solely on citrus bioflavonoids.

 - Avoid taking high doses of citrus bioflavonoid supplements without professional guidance.